 It was in the middle of the night, I decided all alone, mid sobs, in the dark that I was quitting altogether.

 That morning, I woke up with pain in my tummy.
 I thought that this was indeed my body telling me something and felt like I had made the right decision.

 2020 note- Ohhh 2012 Kari, just wait for the days when you can longingly wish for troubles as inconsequential as this.

 Until I realized, despite my obstacles, that I kind of loved running.
 I loved how it made me feel.
 I loved how it made my body look.
 And I loved how much of a release it was for me.
 And then I decided I was gonna run again.
 Alone.

 I went to the doctor yet again when the tummy pain didn’t go away after two weeks.

-But the nurse (who is also a runner and is one of my biggest fans now) told me this, ” most people would have quit weeks ago but you must love it because you are still doing it after all these little obstacles“.
+But the nurse (who is also a runner) told me, ” most people would have quit weeks ago but you must love it because you are still doing it after all these little obstacles“.